nsaunders/purescript-tecton/CONTRIBUTING.md

 2. `spago -x test.dhall test`, which runs the unit tests; and
 3. `npm i && npm run check-examples`, which (as a basic sanity check) compares the output of each [example](./examples) to a previous snapshot.

-> ℹ️ **NOTE**: If appropriate, running `npm run check-examples -- --update` will update the snapshot corresponding to each example.
+> ℹ️ **NOTE**: If appropriate, running `npm run check-examples -- --update` will update the example output snapshots.

 ### Submitting a pull request

-TODO
+When you are ready to [submit a pull request](https://github.com/nsaunders/purescript-tecton/compare), please make sure to include:
+1. a brief description of the change;
+1. a link to the related issue, if applicable;
+1. a link to any relevant [W3C specifications](https://www.w3.org/TR/css-2021/)
+1. any design considerations you feel are important; and
+1. any ideas you may have to improve upon your submission in the future.